AlexArutiunian/tts_silero/README.md

 # tts_silero

-It is my exersice with Silero Speech in python.
+It is my exersices with Silero Speech in python.